yangerkun/IJCAI2018_SSDH/README.md

 As you can see, the first part is the image path, and the second part is the corresponding one-hot labels.

+after set the proper runing environment and datasets, our method can be evaluated by:

+python2

 If your find the code usfull, please cite our paper, and if you have any questions, please feel free to contact Erkun Yang (erkunyang@gmail.com)